Abnormal co-doping effect on the red persistent luminescence SrS:Eu2+,RE3+ materials†

 Persistent luminescence materials are a reality in several applications.
-However, efficient red-emitting materials are still lacking.
-SrS:Eu2+ phosphor keeps as a potential candidate since its strong nephelauxetic effect shifts Eu2+4f65d1 → 4f7 to red and its weak bond between strontium and sulphide, due to the soft base-hard acid character, generate a high number of intrisic defects.
-The SrS:Eu2+,RE3+ materials were efficiently prepared by two rounds of 22 min microwave-assisted solid-state synthesis.
-The highly crystalline purity and the material organization at the micro-scale were observed with X-ray powder diffraction and Scanning Electron Microscopy, respectively.
-X-ray absorption spectroscopy pointed out a low ammount of Eu2+ compared to Eu3+ due to the efficient Eu2+ photo-oxidation by X-ray irradiation in the high storage capability SrS host matrix.
-Electron Paramagnetic Ressonance spectra confirmed that at least 50% of Eu2+ ions in the material are photo-oxidized during excitation, reinforcing previously estabilished mechanisms.
-The RE2+ energy level positioned very close or into the conduction band led to an abnormal co-doping effect, with similar effect independent on the co-dopant.
-The high concentration of intrinsic defects in SrS indicates that soft–hard pair hosts is an excellent approach to develop efficient persistent luminescence materials.
+However, there is still a lack of efficient red-emitting materials.
+SrS:Eu2+ phosphor is a potential candidate since its strong nephelauxetic effect shifts Eu2+4f65d1 → 4f7 to red, and its weak bond between strontium and sulphide, due to the soft base-hard acid character, generates a high number of intrinsic defects.
+SrS:Eu2+,RE3+ materials were efficiently prepared by two rounds of 22 min microwave-assisted solid-state synthesis.
+The highly crystalline purity and the material organization at the micro-scale were observed with X-ray powder diffraction and scanning electron microscopy, respectively.
+X-ray absorption spectroscopy revealed a low amount of Eu2+ compared to Eu3+ due to the efficient Eu2+ photo-oxidation by X-ray irradiation in the high storage capability SrS host matrix.
+Electron paramagnetic resonance spectra confirmed that at least 50% of Eu2+ ions in the material are photo-oxidized during excitation, reinforcing the previously established mechanisms.
+The RE2+ energy level positioned very close to or into the conduction band led to an abnormal co-doping effect, with similar effects independent of the co-dopant.
+The high concentration of intrinsic defects in SrS indicates that the soft–hard pair host is an excellent approach to develop efficient persistent luminescence materials.